openconfig/featureprofiles/feature/gribi/otg_tests/mpls_in_udp/README.md

   * Validate destination IPs are outer_ipv6_dst_A and outer_ipv6_dst_B
   * Validate MPLS label is set

-### TE-18.1.2 Validate prefix match rule for MPLS in UDP encap using default route
+### TE-18.1.2 Validate prefix match rule for MPLS in GRE encap using default route

 Canonical OpenConfig for policy forwarding, matching IP prefix with action encapsulate in GRE.